 In all cases, students should get preliminary approval for internships or research experiences by their home college advisor prior to departure in order to fully understand their college’s expectations.

 Note that approval for internship credit is based on the proposal you submit once your internship is finalized abroad.
 This form is subject to review by the appropriate academic department and your home school or college.

-Program Calendar dates are provided by the World Partner.
+Program dates are provided by the World Partner program.
 Students should not make any personal travel plans until they receive more information regarding the program dates from their World Partner program.
 Academic requirements cannot be waived or changed to accommodate personal travel or activities.
 Failure to attend a required class or activity due to personal travel, even if made prior to departure, will be treated as an unexcused absence, which may affect your final grade.